mikitavostry/rust-project/README.md

 # Rust Api

 ### How to start the project?
-1. Install cargo - "curl https://sh.rustup.rs -sSf | sh"
+1. Install cargo - on Mac/Linux: "curl https://sh.rustup.rs -sSf | sh" on Windows: "https://win.rustup.rs/"
-1. Clone repository to directory - "git clone https://github.com/mikitavostry/rust-project"
+1. Clone repository to the dir - "git clone https://github.com/mikitavostry/rust-project"
-2. Start the project from directory - "cargo run"
+2. Start the project from the dir - "cargo run"